DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 57 - 02.13.2025.md

 - We walk towards the mountains.
 Delban sends an ice flare to guide us.
 - Nobu removes Adi's curse.
 - We find Virion near a cliffside.
+He flies Adi and Friend up the mountain.
+	- Virion threatens Adi about casting fire magic.